openvinotoolkit/openvino_notebooks/README.md

 ## 📊 Telemetry

-When you execute a notebook cell, telemetry data is collected to help us improve your experience.
+When you execute a notebook cell that contains `collect_telemetry()` function, telemetry data is collected to help us improve your experience.
 This data only indicates that the cell was executed and does **not** include any personally identifiable information (PII).

 By default, anonymous telemetry data is collected, limited solely to the execution of the notebook.